Key Takeaways

 Use an agency

 When selecting a recruitment agency, make sure that they specialize in remote foreign hires.
-Ask them about their experience with international clients, how they source candidates, what screening processes they use to evaluate applicants, etc.
+Ask them about their experience with international clients, how they source candidates, and what screening processes they use to evaluate applicants.

 This will help ensure that you choose the right partner to assist you in finding the best candidate for the job.